Quick Answer

 Track assumptions by country as known, test, or unknown.
 If a cost driver is still unknown, do not price as if it is already solved.

 If Merchant of Record (MoR) and Virtual Accounts are in scope, treat them as launch-scope decisions, not cleanup items.
-Their legal/compliance definitions, operational role, and constraints are unresolved in this evidence set, so keep those assumptions explicit.
+Their legal/compliance definitions, operational role, and constraints require early alignment with your legal and payments teams, so keep those assumptions explicit.

 Set clear ownership boundaries across collection, conversion, and payout.
 If MoR or Virtual Accounts are unresolved, keep them out of margin assumptions and mark the gap explicitly in the launch pack.